Central European University: Vienna (2019–present)

-CEU published a statement clarifying that the university does not tolerate antisemitism or all forms of hate speech, or any form of harassment or discrimination.
-The statement clarified that the university has processes in place to ensure that its students can report any incidents of antisemitism as well as all other forms of ethnic or religious hate speech, which are dealt with by its internal mechanisms within the parameters set out by CEU's Code of Ethics.
-CEU's founding mission in defence of open societies enjoins it to protect critical discussion, and the freedom to scrutinize competing ideas.
-Such academic freedom includes the freedom to dissent respectfully and to expound controversial ideas within the bounds of legality and civility.

 In November 2024, Randeria resigned as a rector before the end of her term.
 According to media reports, she was pushed out by the board after intense internal criticism of her leadership.
 Carsten Q. Schneider was elected CEU's Interim President and Rector, and would serve from August 1, 2025 to July 31, 2026.

 Organization

 As of 2024, the university is composed of 13 academic departments and 17 research centers, in addition to the Doctoral School of Political Science, Public Policy and International Relations.